 We’re committed to being a fair and inclusive council, and we're passionate about providing accessible services, ensuring they’re properly designed and coded, so more people can use them, more easily, regardless of their hardware, software, language, location, or ability.

 Our online services are currently being (and will continue to be) reviewed for compliance with WCAG 2.1 AA; these tests are carried out internally using manual checks alongside automated testing using SiteMorse.
-The findings of our ongoing SiteMorse reviews will continue to inform and prioritise our actions, as we work to improve accessibility across our online services.
+The findings of our ongoing SiteMorse reviews will continue to inform and prioritise our actions according to usage data, as we work to improve accessibility across our online services.